rojuvi/PhotonFileValidator/README.md

 Remember to save the file after it has been fixed.

+## Remove islands
+Sometimes the rest of the problems are parts of the object that are not supported and the can extend for some layers.
+In those cases, you can use the Remove Islands utility to remove those "islands" from all the affected layers at the same time.
+The dialog allow you to filter islands by layer count and size, and batch remove all filtered islands.
+You can also select the specific islands you want to remove and delete them by clicking the Remove Selected button.
+There is also a display area and a list of the islands so you can check them individually using the layer slide and then decide what to do with them.

 ## Print Margin
 Your printer might have issues printing close to the border.
 To avoid this, you can optional set a safety margin.
 When a safty margin is set, the application will check that all model layers is not printed outside the margin.